Rocky Mountain National Park

 This World Heritage Site near Cortez is the nation’s premier archeological park and the first National Park dedicated to preserve the works of man.
 (It was established by Theodore Roosevelt in 1906 for this purpose).
-The new Mesa Verde Visitor and Research Center will open in fall of 2012 to help orient visitors to all the historic sites in the area
+The Mesa Verde Visitor and Research Center opened in 2012 to help orient visitors to all the historic sites in the area

 • Mesa Verde National Park is home to more than 4,700 archeological sites, including pueblos, masonry towers, farm structures and 600 cliff dwellings.
 Tours are available (ranger and self-guided) to five of the dwellings.
 Additionally, there are more than 20 mesa-top sites you can visit on your own.

 • Mesa Verde’s original residents lived in the area 1,400 years ago.
 According to National Park Service, 24 American Indian nations consider Mesa Verde their ancestral home.

 • Cliff Palace is the park’s largest dwelling.
 Researchers believe approximately 100 people lived among its 150 rooms and 23 kivas (ceremonial structures).

 • A 7 percent angle include means the “mesa” in Mesa Verde is a bit geologically incorrect.
 When a mesa leans gently in one direction like this, it’s actually called a “cuesta.”

 • Though the park’s semi-arid landscape makes it hard to imagine, 282 seep springs can be found just in Cliff House alone.
 Seep springs are created when water is absorbed in the pores of the sandstone and works its way to the cliff face.